Azure/aks-engine/docs/custom-vnet.md

 ## Post-Deployment: Attach Cluster Route Table to VNET

+*NOTE: This section is applicable only to Kubernetes clusters that use Kubenet.
+If AzureCNI is enabled in your cluster, you may disregard.*

 For Kubernetes clusters, we need to update the VNET to attach to the route table created by the above `az group deployment create` command.
 An example in bash form if the VNET is in the same ResourceGroup as the Kubernetes Cluster:

 ```